marios-code-path/demo-chat/chat-service-cassandra/README.md

     }

 The `out` keyword tells the JVM that any type of K or V will be a subtype of the specified generic parameter.
 This gives some sub-type flexibility when implementing downstream components that make use of the same Super-types.
-See Kotlin's [co-variant/invariante](https://kotlinlang.org/docs/reference/generics.html) discussions for more information on this topic.
+See Kotlin's [Generics and Variance documentation](https://kotlinlang.org/docs/reference/generics.html) discussions for more information on this topic.

-## Complex Composite
+## Complex Composite Keys

-Furthermore, because early on I knew there would be multiple Keying strategies, I created a separate Key support interface that allowed the inclusion of various key data such as Message ID, Topic ID, User ID, etc...
+Furthermore, because there would be multiple Keying strategies, there is a separate Key support interface that allowed inclusion of data such as Message ID, Topic ID, User ID, etc...
 The form of keys used in our Cassandra data implementations will make use of each of these Key ID's by giving them specific Key Column annotation ( cluster vs partition ).
 As the basic message will include just it's ID and a timestamp.
-Lets review the super-type key.
+Lets review the supertype key.

 MessageKey.kt: